Menu

 In situations, based on individual need and treatment plan, a longer period of treatment may be determined to be in the best interests of the individual.
 Like the safe space, the treatment space service provides a secure and supportive living environment with intensive specialized supports.
 The length of stay in a treatment space will typically not exceed three months, but can last up to one year, with the goal of the person returning to his or her own home.

-If you have passport dollars or personal funds to purchase services, contact Shelbey Pillon, Manager, Planning and Technology Supports 519-776-6483 ext.
-276 or spillon@communitylivingessex.org.
+If you have passport dollars or personal funds to purchase services please contact Patty Neufeld at 519-776-6483 ext.
+228 or patty@communitylivingessex.org.